-Unit Title L2S3 Understand Legal, Regulatory and Ethical Frameworks Level 2 Credit Value 2 Guided Learning Hours 10 Learning Outcomes Asses ssment Criteria Understand the laws and regulatory frameworks 1.1 Describe the laws that need to be considered by an organisation when selling that affect selling 1.2 Describe the regulatory frameworks related to selling 1.3 Outline the potential consequences of non-compliance with the law for individuals and organisations 2.
+Unit Title L2S3 Understand Legal, Regulatory and Ethical Frameworks Un Unit Ofqual ref.no.
+T/651/0463 Lev rel 2 Cre edit Value 2 Gui ided Learning Hours 10 Lea rning Outcomes Asses ssment Criteria 1.
+Understand the laws and 1.1 Describe the laws that need to be considered by an regulatory frameworks organisation when selling that affect selling 1.2 Describe the regulatory frameworks related to selling 1.3 Outline the potential consequences of non-compliance with the law for individuals and organisations 2.
 Understand ethical selling 2.1 Describe the organisational benefits of ethical selling practices 2.2 Explain the behaviours that ethical sales professionals demonstrate 2.3 Outline the potential consequences of a sales professional acting unethically for individuals and organisations

-Additional Information

-Unit purpose and aims To enable learners to understand the laws and regulatory

-frameworks that affect selling.
-They will also develop their

-knowledge of ethical selling practices.

-Details of the relationship Level 3 IT Technical Salesperson Apprenticeship

-between the unit and К8

-apprenticeship standards Understands the principles and ethics of sales, recognising the

-importance of delivering value to the customer

-S7

-Interprets and follows:

-Health and safety legislation to securely and professional

-work productively in the work environment

-Data Protection Act 2018

-Sales of Goods Act 1979

-Location of the unit within the 15.4 - Marketing and Sales

-Ofqual subject/sector

-classification system

-Indicative Content
+Additional Information Additional Information Unit purpose and aims To enable learners to understand the laws and regulatory frameworks that affect selling.
+They will also develop their knowledge of ethical selling practices.
+Details of the relationship between the unit and apprenticeship standards Level 3 IT Technical Salesperson Apprenticeship K8 Understands the principles and ethics of sales, recognising the importance of delivering value to the customer S7 Interprets and follows: • Health and safety legislation to securely and professional work productively in the work environment • Data Protection Act 2018 • Sales of Goods Act 1979 Location of the unit within the 15.4 - Marketing and Sales Ofqual subject/sector classification system

-- The main UK laws that relate to selling, e.g., Data Protection Act (2018), Consumer Rights Act (2015), health and safety, sector/product specific requirements etc. - The organisational responsibilities for ensuring that legal requirements are met with the products and services offered - How to ensure that sales professionals are aware of their responsibilities related to the law and comply with the requirements in all their sales activities - The regulatory frameworks related to selling - The consequences for organisations who do not comply with the law, e.g., industry watchdogs' investigations, fines, loss of reputation, loss of business etc. - The consequences for individual sales professionals who do not comply with the law, e.g., dismissal, loss of reputation, imprisonment etc.
+- 1. - The main UK laws that relate to selling, e.g., Data Protection Act (2018), Consumer Rights Act (2015), health and safety, sector/product specific requirements etc. - The organisational responsibilities for ensuring that legal requirements are met with the products and services offered - How to ensure that sales professionals are aware of their responsibilities related to the law and comply with the requirements in all their sales activities - The regulatory frameworks related to selling - The consequences for organisations who do not comply with the law, e.g., industry watchdogs' investigations, fines, loss of reputation, loss of business etc. - The consequences for individual sales professionals who do not comply with the law, e.g., dismissal, loss of reputation, imprisonment etc.

-2. • The organisational benefits of ethical selling, e.g., builds customer trust, loyalty, attracts investment, increased sales via customer loyalty, creates high employee pride and morale etc.

-- The ethical behaviours that sales professionals should demonstrate, e.g., honesty, build trust, fairness, clear communication etc. - Relevant codes of ethical conduct that define expected standards of professionalism, e.g., ISP's Code of Conduct - The consequences for organisations of unethical practices, e.g., loss of sales, reputational damage, high employee turnover, unable to recruit new employees etc. - The consequences for individual sales professionals who behave unethically
+2. The organisational benefits of ethical selling, e.g., builds customer trust, loyalty, attracts investment, increased sales via customer loyalty, creates high employee pride and morale etc. The ethical behaviours that sales professionals should demonstrate, e.g., honesty, build trust, fairness, clear communication etc. Relevant codes of ethical conduct that define expected standards of professionalism, e.g., ISP's Code of Conduct The consequences for organisations of unethical practices, e.g., loss of sales, reputational damage, high employee turnover, unable to recruit new employees etc. The consequences for individual sales professionals who behave unethically